EmbeddedOS/embeddedos.github.io/_posts/2024-11-14-QEMU-Object-Model.md

 ## 2. The QOM Class

-To create a new QOM class, QEMU provided APIs and a struct `TypeInfo` to describe your class.
+To create a new QOM class, QEMU provided APIs and a `TypeInfo` struct to describe your class.
+The `TypeInfo` describe information about the type including what its parent, constructor and destructor hooks.

 ```c
 struct TypeInfo